Czy3090/4chan-json-Image-Viewer/README.md

 # 4chan-json-Image-Viewer
 View all images in a thread on 4chan in a simple image only view</br>
 for Use with https://www.tampermonkey.net/ web browser extension</br></br>

+!!
+Not a replacement for visiting 4chan threads !!</br>
+just a productive way to sort thought the images you want, without the text and scrolling you dont want.</br></br>

 Start Here:
 1. install TamperMonkey to Chrome ( allows you to add more functionality to chrome ) </br>